 If you’re on camera in Zoom meetings often, that will factor into what you wear.
 But no matter your setup, getting ready in the morning matters.
 It signals the start of your day, boosts productivity, and makes it easier to transition from “home mode” to “work mode.”

 Here are ten of my go-to work-from-home outfits that strike the balance between comfortable and camera-ready.
-These aren’t the stiff suits of your old office job—but they’re not pajamas or workout gear either.
 Think soft fabrics, easy pieces, and elevated basics you can move in (and Zoom in).
+Or, if you want full-on loungewear, I’ve got ideas for that, too.

 Pro tip: Stretch denim makes this combo extra wearable.
-Also, see my roundup of the best white jeans I rotate through as a working mom!
+See my roundup of the best jeans here.

 This combo feels effortless but styled.
 The volume on the bottom of wide-leg jeans balances a slim-fit tank or body-skimming tee on top.
 Great for standing meetings or school pickups right after.